TKems/tkems.github.io/_pages/about.md

 title: About
 permalink: /about/
 ---
-My name is Trevor Kems and I am a Junior studying Cyber Security Engineering at Iowa State University.
+My name is Trevor Kems and I am a Penetration Tester at Pratum.
+I enjoy reverse engineering IoT devices and restoring vintage computers in my free time.

-## Objectives
+## Certifications
-I have a deep love for Cyber Security and would love to work with hardware pentesting and/or physical infrastructure pentesting after I graduate from ISU in 2021.
+Offsensive Security Certified Professional (OSCP) - August 2nd, 2022

 ## Contact
-You can reach me by email: trevorkems@gmail.com
-Please include your request within the subject line, thanks!
+You can reach me by email: trevorkems (at) gmail.com Please include your request within the subject line, thanks!